rxlabz/angular2-typescript-basics/README.md

 - DI with injectables
 - custom (event) with EventEmitter
 - stores data in Firebase
-- user For & If directives
+- uses For & If directives

 ##Setup
 Install node & npm : https://nodejs.org